 Ko-Ox Han Nah (Let’s Go Eat)

 This is the place for traditional Belizean cuisine.
-The place fills up fast, so don’t be discouraged if you have to wait.
-The food is the bomb and I promise it’s worth the wait.
+This cozy place fills up fast, so don’t be discouraged if you have to wait.
+The food is the fantastic and I promise it’s worth it.

 #5 Burns Ave, San Ignacio